google/zetasql/docs/query-syntax.md

 SELECT * FROM T1;
 ```

-The following recursive CTE is disallowed due to an illegal
+The following recursive CTE is disallowed because you cannot use the
-analytic function `OVER` clause.
+analytic function `OVER` clause with a self-reference.

 ```sql {.bad}
 WITH RECURSIVE